Breast reduction liposuction

 Australian Studies Highlight Long-Term Benefits of Breast Reduction

 Breast reduction liposuction offers far from just cosmetic correction.
-Read our article on the 12-year cohort study highlighting the chronic health problems of women with large breasts, along with the overwhelmingly positive benefits – both physically and mentally – achieved after breast reduction surgery.
+Read our article on the 12-year cohort study highlighting the chronic health problems of women with large breasts, –

 Am I a candidate for breast reduction liposuction?

 As with any surgical procedure, not everyone is a candidate.
-There are few restrictions that may prohibit you from proceeding.
-However, here are a few indications of where liposuction breast reduction (lifting) can be an appropriate option:
+There are a few restrictions that may prohibit you from proceeding.
+However, below are indications of where liposuction breast reduction can be an appropriate option:

 ⇒ Large amounts of fatty tissue

-If your breasts have a lot of fatty tissue, liposuction can be an excellent option as fat is the primary substance removed during the procedure.
+If your breasts have a lot of fat tissue, liposuction can be an excellent option as fat is the primary substance removed during the procedure.
 Conversely, if your breasts are densely filled with glandular tissue, then liposuction may not be recommended.
-Dr Feldman will send you for a mammogram with tomosynthesis (a form of 3-D mammography)
+Dr Feldman will send you for a mammogram with tomosynthesis (a form of 3-D mammography).

 ⇒ General anaesthesia is not possible/desired